Recycle Right

 Weed killer bottles

-Don't forget to also recycle cardboard, cartons, glass, cans, aerosols and clean foil.
+Don't forget to also recycle cartons, glass, cans, aerosols and clean foil.

 Plastics you can recycle at your local Household Waste Recycling Centre